sadik-smd/processor-sdk-doc-fork/source/linux/Foundational_Components/Power_Management/pm_wakeup_sources.rst

    .. note::

-      |__PART_FAMILY_DEVICE_NAMES__| supports the ability to wakeup using pad based wake event ONLY in Deep Sleep or MCU Only Mode.
+      |__PART_FAMILY_DEVICE_NAMES__| supports the ability to wakeup using pad
+      based wake event ONLY in Deep Sleep or MCU Only Mode.
 During active system usage, even if the wake_enable bit is set the system will be unresponsive to any wakeup activity on that pad.

-   To demonstrate I/O daisy chain wakeup as part of |__PART_FAMILY_DEVICE_NAMES__| offering, two reference examples are provided:

-   #. main_uart0 is used where a key press on the Linux console can wakeup the system.
-   #. main_gpio is used where activity on configured GPIO pin can wakeup the system.

 .. ifconfig:: CONFIG_part_variant in ('AM62LX')

    .. note::

-      |__PART_FAMILY_DEVICE_NAMES__| supports the ability to wakeup using pad based wake event ONLY in Deep Sleep.
+      |__PART_FAMILY_DEVICE_NAMES__| supports the ability to wakeup using pad
+      based wake event ONLY in Deep Sleep.
 During active system usage, even if the wake_enable bit is set the system will be unresponsive to any wakeup activity on that pad.

-   To demonstrate I/O daisy chain wakeup as part of |__PART_FAMILY_DEVICE_NAMES__| offering, a reference example is provided:
+To demonstrate I/O daisy chain wakeup as part of |__PART_FAMILY_DEVICE_NAMES__|
+offering, two reference examples are provided:

-   #. main_uart0 is used where a key press on the Linux console can wakeup the system.
+#. main_uart0 is used where a key press on the Linux console can wakeup the
+   system.
+#. main_gpio is used where activity on configured GPIO pin can wakeup the
+   system.

 Main UART